 Deferred Dental Treatment for claims or injuries occurring in 2002 and beyond: If the insured incurs injury to sound, natural teeth and necessary treatment requires that dental treatment for that injury must be postponed to a date more than 52 weeks after the date of the injury due to, but not limited to, the physiological changes occurring to an insured who is a growing child, we will pay the lesser of the maximum benefit of \$1,500.00 or the reasonable expense incurred for the deferred dental treatment.
 Reasonable expenses incurred for deferred dental treatment are only covered if they are incurred on or before the insured's 23rd birthday.
-Reasonable Expenses incurred for deferred for deferred dental treatment within 104 weeks after the date the Injury is sustained.
+Reasonable Expenses incurred for deferred root canal therapy are only covered if they are incurred within 104 weeks after the date the Injury is sustained.